-The iPhone 5S and 5C's buttons, cameras, and knobs will be familiar to anyone who's owned—or seen—an iPhone in the last few years, but just so you can be better acquainted with your new pocket buddy, here's a quick look at where everything is (and what everything does).
+The iPhone 6 and 6 Plus's buttons, cameras, and layout will be pretty familiar to anyone who's owned—or simply held—an iPhone in the last few years.
+Just so you can be better acquainted with your new pocket buddy, here's a quick look at where everything is (and what everything does).

 Start Up, Sync Up